Kah Tai Lagoon Nature Park

 Kah Tai was a tidally flushed estuary until 1930 when Port Townsend built Sims Way across the mouth of the lagoon.
 In 1963, the Port of Port Townsend decided to expand its boat haven with the assistance of the Army Corps of Engineers.
 At the time, the ecological value of estuaries wasn’t readily understood and Kah Tai’s value as an inexpensive dumping location for dredge spoils was considered a better purpose.
 The transfer of 231,000 cubic yards of marine sand and mud decreased the lagoon area by more than half and completely altered its physics, biology, and chemistry.
 Subsequent attempts to build a planned unit development on the dredge spoils mobilized citizens to save what remained.

-Volunteers did all the legwork, and a 1980-81 IAC grant proposal for federal LWCF support purchase the private parcels in the park received funding from the Secretary of the Interior’s contingency funds.
+Volunteers did all the legwork, and in 1980-81, a Washington State Interagency Commission for Outdoor Recreation (IAC) grant proposal for federal LWCF support purchase the private parcels in the park received funding from the Secretary of the Interior’s contingency funds.
 The expectation upon purchase of all private parcels (from a total of 19 owners) was that the publicly-owned parcels (County, PUD and Port) would all be transferred to the City.

 Today Kah Tai serves as the second largest drainage basin in Port Townsend; drainage basin #9 serves more than 700 acres of the City.
 The 1960s dredge spoils have matured into thriving uplands.
-Kah Tai became Port Townsend’s first Adopt-A-Park in 2001 when a consortium called the Kah Tai Alliance adopted the Park.
-More recently, the park has had its adoption renewed by Admiralty Audubon.
+Kah Tai became Port Townsend’s first Adopt-A-Park in 2001 when a consortium called the Kah Tai Alliance adopted the park.
+More recently, the park has had its adoption renewed by the Rainshadow Bird Alliance.
 Despite intermittent prohibitions on planting native species in the uplands until the recent transfer to City ownership, volunteer efforts to remove invasive weeds and robust natural succession have produced a beloved nature park.

 75.86 acres